R3Conclave/conclave-core-sdk/docs/docs/writing-hello-world.md

 The code hash will correspond to the value found in the `EnclaveInstanceInfo.getEnclaveInfo().getCodeHash()` property and the code signer will be `EnclaveInstanceInfo.getEnclaveInfo().getCodeSigningKeyHash()`.

+!!! tip
+    Make a note of the value of `Enclave code signer`.
+We will need it [later on](#constraints) to verify the enclave's identity from the client.

 You can switch to debug mode by specifying the `enclaveMode` property.
 In debug mode the real hardware is used and virtually everything is identical to how it will be in production, but there's a small back door that can be used